StephanieWehner/EntanglementDist.jl/src/intro.md

 	F = pptRelax(rho, 0.8);
 end
 ```
-We then run the PPT relaxation to find an upper bound on the fidelity achievable using realistic operations, when trying to obtain an EPR pair with probability of success 0.9.
+We then run the PPT relaxation to find an upper bound on the fidelity achievable using measure and exchange operations, when trying to obtain an EPR pair with probability of success 0.9.
 ```julia

 # Dimensions of the input state (i.e. what is Alice and Bob in rho)